nexconnectio/pynnex/README.md

 - Connections: Use `signal.connect(receiver, slot)` to link signals to slots.
 Connections can also be made directly to functions or lambdas.

 ### Thread Safety and Connection Types
-Pynnex automatically detects whether the signal emission and slot execution occur in the same thread or different threads:
+PynneX automatically detects whether the signal emission and slot execution occur in the same thread or different threads:

-- **Auto Connection**: When connection_type is AUTO_CONNECTION (default), Pynnex checks whether the slot is a coroutine function or whether the caller and callee share the same thread affinity.
+- **Auto Connection**: When connection_type is AUTO_CONNECTION (default), PynneX checks whether the slot is a coroutine function or whether the caller and callee share the same thread affinity.
 If they are the same thread and slot is synchronous, it uses direct connection.
 Otherwise, it uses queued connection.
 - **Direct Connection**: If signal and slot share the same thread affinity, the slot is invoked directly.
 - **Queued Connection**: If they differ, the call is queued to the slot’s thread/event loop, ensuring thread safety.